 Exploration of signal cancellation when some or all factors do not have two exclusive indicator variables is just starting.
 It seems that the factor space can be reliably delimited through signal cancellation, but that the factors themselves might remain unconstrained within that space.
 In lack of two unique indicators per factor, signal cancellation might also rely on the PARAFAC model (e.g., Harshman & Lundy, 1994; Kiers & Giordani, 2020) that currently requires unvarying factor correlations across datasets for the solution to be uniquely determined, as signal cancellation is not influenced by factor correlations.
 Important developments thus appear at the horizon for signal cancellation.

 MATLAB code for SCFA is available at AndreAchim/SCFA: Signal Cancellation Factor Analysis: MATLAB code (github.com).
-An R version by P.-O. Caron, Université TÉLUQ, (Pier-Olivier.Caron@Teluq.ca) will shortly be available on github (https://github.com/quantmeth/SCFA) and eventually on CRAN (the SCFA package).
+An R version by P.-O. Caron, Université TÉLUQ, (Pier-Olivier.Caron@Teluq.ca) is available on github (https://github.com/quantmeth/SCFA) and eventually on CRAN (the SCFA package).

 The present implementation of SCRoF was developed in MATLAB R2023a.
 A stand-alone version of SCRoF is also available.
 An R version should be available by the time of this publication.